JoeHO888/JoeHo888.github.io/projects/Attempt-to-solve-Geetest-CAPTCHA.md

 Although we know targets are at the bottom of main pane, they are positioned in a row and not in a tidy and proper manner.
 Hence, we spend some efforts to extract them.
 Fortunately, We can use the method described in last step to extract them without extra image processing, as the targets are already in black while the background are in white.
 {% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/targets-located-in-main-pane.jpg" alt="Locate targets at the bottom" caption="Locate targets at the bottom" %}

-### 5. Calcuate the similarity for each pair of icons and targets
+### 5. Calculate the similarity for each pair of icons and targets
 Actually, we do not only compare the similarity between each pair of icons and targets.
 Instead, we keep rotate the target and compare the similarity between each rotation of it and an icon, then denotate the highest similarity as the similarity of that target and icon.
 Why are we doing so?
 Because the icons and targets have different degrees of rotation, doing so can improve the accuracy.
 {% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/different-rotations-for-Icon-and-target.jpg" alt="Icon and Target have different degrees of rotation" caption="Icon and Target have different degrees of rotation" %}
 ```